m-polwayne/Learning-Python/README.md

+for python projects and scrips find in  folder named python

 # Python-Week--1
 Python is case sensitive so it is important that you use the correct case, otherwise your code will not work.